Common descent: History

 The idea that all living things (including things considered non-living by science) are related is a recurring theme in many indigenous worldviews across the world.
 Later on, in the 1740s, the French mathematician Pierre Louis Maupertuis arrived at the idea that all organisms had a common ancestor, and had diverged through random variation and natural selection.
-In Essai de cosmologie (1750), Maupertuis noted:

-May we not say that, in the fortuitous combination of the productions of Nature, since only those creatures could survive in whose organizations a certain degree of adaptation was present, there is nothing extraordinary in the fact that such adaptation is actually found in all these species which now exist?
-Chance, one might say, turned out a vast number of individuals; a small proportion of these were organized in such a manner that the animals' organs could satisfy their needs.
-A much greater number showed neither adaptation nor order; these last have all perished....
-Thus the species which we see today are but a small part of all those that a blind destiny has produced.

 In 1790, the philosopher Immanuel Kant wrote in Kritik der Urteilskraft (Critique of Judgment) that the similarity of animal forms implies a common original type, and thus a common parent.

 In 1794, Charles Darwin's grandfather, Erasmus Darwin asked:

 [W]ould it be too bold to imagine, that in the great length of time, since the earth began to exist, perhaps millions of ages before the commencement of the history of mankind, would it be too bold to imagine, that all warm-blooded animals have arisen from one living filament, which the great First Cause endued with animality, with the power of acquiring new parts attended with new propensities, directed by irritations, sensations, volitions, and associations; and thus possessing the faculty of continuing to improve by its own inherent activity, and of delivering down those improvements by generation to its posterity, world without end?